PaulSolt/TestingTimeStarter/README.md

 #  Testing Time TDD

-An exploration into test driven development.
+An exploration into test driven development with dependency injection.

 ## Design and Exploration